shaloo/docs.arcana/docs/troubleshooting.md

  @ ./src/index.tsx 17:0-66 27:19-27 29:23-43 30:23-43 34:35-60
  ```

  While integrating with Arcana SDKs, if your application encounters similar polyfill errors while using bundlers such as Vue-CLI, or CRA, follow these steps to fix them.
-Other bundlers or toolchains may require their own solutions.
+Other bundlers or toolchains may require their solutions.
 Some toolchains may do this by default and require no further modification.
 You can also refer to [sample code](https://github.com/arcana-network/test-vite-app/blob/master/vite.config.js) for details.

 #### Vue-CLI